Continuous Interior Penalty stabilization for divergence-free finite element methods: Verifying Assumptions (A1)--(A6) for the lowest order Scott--Vogelius elements on Clough-Tocher triangulations

 The remaining Assumption (A6) follows from a slightly more general result. \begin{lemma} Let $m \ge 3$.
 There exists $C>0$, independent of $h$, such that for all $\bfw_h\in \bfD^{m}$, it holds

 \end{lemma}

-We sketch the proof only for the lowest order case $m=3$ since this will allow us to keep notation to a minimum.
-The proof of the higher order cases is very similar.
+We will prove this result for the particular case $m=3$.
+The extension to the general case $m \ge 3$ can easily be extended, however, the main idea of the proof is captured in the case $m=3$.
+This will allow us to avoid more complicated notation and technical diversions.
 Our result is a slight generalization to a result found in \cite{emmanuil}.
 The only difference is that $\bfw_h|_K \in \mathbb{P}_m(K)$ in \cite{emmanuil} instead of $D_m(K)$.
 Naturally, our proof will follow closely the corresponding proof in \cite{emmanuil}.